Productivity Growth Rate Formulas at a Glance

 The log-difference approach is preferred by the OECD and most academic economists because natural logarithms handle compounding correctly and are additive across time periods.
 For small growth rates (under 10%), both methods yield nearly identical results.

-Calculation Example: How to Calculate Productivity Growth Step by Step
+Calculation Examples: How to Calculate Productivity Growth Step by Step

 Let’s walk through a concrete example to see the productivity formula in action.
 Imagine Company X, a mid-size manufacturer of precision widgets, wants to measure its productivity growth between 2024 and 2025.